 Ten years ago, the traveler’s check reigned supreme, but our use of these checks has fallen.
 American Express still issues them, but most companies have pulled out of the market, as travelers would purchase them for true emergencies.
 It’s a good idea to take one or two if you’re truly concerned about security, but you’ll find many destinations are phasing out checks in favor of ATM cards.

 If you want a cost-effective alternative to the traveler’s check, consider a prepaid card.
 These cards carry the MasterCard or Visa brand, but can only be used when credit is pre-loaded and converted to currency.
 While these cards are more popular in Europe than America, Travelex is one vendor that provides US currency cards.

 Wherever you go on vacation, you’ll need a place to stay.
 The internet has blown the hotel industry wide open, and there are all kinds of weird and wonderful options, as well as unbeatable discounts on luxury accommodation if that’s more your style.

 If you’re feeling adventurous, why not cut out the agent and rent a room directly from the owner.
-Flipkey, Airbnb and VRBO are just three of the ‘peer to peer’ rental websites now available online.
-From carriage houses to windmills, Irish castles to Californian RVs, tree houses to railway carriages, renting direct gives you the opportunity to stay somewhere completely unique.
+FlipKey, Airbnb, and VRBO are just three of the ‘peer to peer’ rental websites now available online.
+From carriage houses to windmills, Irish castles to Californian RVs, tree houses to railway carriages, renting directly gives you the opportunity to stay somewhere completely unique.

 Pulling it Together